nilesr/formgen/README.md

 **Facility Type**: Dispensary<br />
 Located in **Atlanta**, **Georgia**

+If you have an image, audio or video column, with \_contentType and \_uriFragment columns, you can specify the name without the extra \_uriFragment and you'll get a dom element that can be appended to e, or for an image you can get c.src to put it in your own html.

 ### Menus

 In customJs you need to set `menu`.
 A `menu` is either a triplet of strings `["Value to display on the screen", "table_id", "something appended to the list view path]`.
 So for example, to make a buttom that opens a list of `health_facilities` where admin_region is Dowa, you would set